Bigerseth History, Family Crest & Coats of Arms

 The surname Bigerseth was first found in Lancashire, at Bickerstaffe, a village and civil parish in the West Lancashire district.
 The village dates back to at least the 12th century when it was listed as Bikerstad and literally meant "landing place of the bee-keepers" from the Old English words bicere + staeth.
 However, another reference claims the name came from the Old English word "bicker," meaning to skirmish or contend, as in bicker-staff, a weapon analogous to a quarter-staff.
 This latter interpretation only occurs once through our research library and is mentioned here for reference purposes only as the former interpretation is more likely.

 Early History of the Bigerseth family

-Another 169 words (12 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Bigerseth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bigerseth research.
+Another 48 words (3 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Bigerseth History in all our PDF Extended History products and printed products wherever possible.

 Bigerseth Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bigerseth include Bickerstaffe, Bickerstaff, Bickerstath, Bickerstathe, Bickersteth and many more.

 Early Notables of the Bigerseth family (pre 1700)